sicko7947/sicko-aio-2.0-framework/README.md

 # SickoAIO Bot Framework (v2.0)

 Hi, I’m **Sicko** — many of you might know me from **SickoAIO**, a sneaker/AIO bot I launched back in **2021**.
 After a successful release of version 1.0, the scene started shifting fast.
-With constant CDN security updates and personal life catching up, I burned out.
-Over time, the passion faded, and I couldn’t keep up with the arms race anymore.
+With my own personal issues and my gradually fading passion for the project, I found myself struggling to keep up, especially with sleeping only 3-4 hours a day and scratch my head off to work around with every akamai update.
+Additionally, security measures became increasingly sophisticated.
+As a solo developer, battling against entire CDN security teams became nearly impossible.
+Eventually, I had to accept that I couldn't maintain the pace required in this rapidly evolving arms race.

 But after 4 years, I’ve decided to **open source the entire SickoAIO 2.0 framework**, fully rewritten in **Golang**, with the frontend UI/UX built using **Vue.js**.
 This is a **high-concurrency**, **scalable** system that may be useful when building performance-critical frameworks — whether for botting, automation, or other use cases.